 Showing, telling, and educating

 Here’s the thing.
 I’m one of the last people to tell those stories.
-I’m young, white, cisgendered, heterosexual, able-bodied, tall, and so on, so how can I tell a story of blackness?
+I’m young, Jewish, cisgendered, heterosexual, able-bodied, tall, and so on, so how can I tell a story of blackness?

 I can’t.
 I can’t tell a story of blackness, because it’s not my story.
 I can’t be black.

 But I can listen.
 You can tell me your story, which I can show.
-I can use my privilege to make your story into an image, and I can bring your story to other people of privilege, while you bring it back to your community.
+I can leverage my privilege, and work with you to make an image.
+And I can bring your story to other people of privilege, while you bring it back to your community.

 I do have a perspective.
 I prioritize moments of connection—of joy, longing, pain, desire, confidence, grief, silliness, and others.
 Though the fingerprint of my perspective will be throughout the images we make together, that is also my contribution.
 To make portraits with me is in part to submit to and embrace how I see you.